Experiencing a Labyrinth for the First Time

 The Labyrinth is easy to use.
-Here’s all you need to know:
+Here’s what helpful to know:

 - There is just one path that leads to and from the center in a labyrinth.
 You cross the threshold, follow the path in to the center, enjoy your experience there for as long as you like, and take the same path back out across the threshold.
 (This is not a maze—there are no dead ends in a labyrinth, only turning points that lead one closer to the goal.)